Title IX/Sex Discrimination Reporting and Complaint Process

 C. Sanctions.
 In addition to any disciplinary action that may be taken, the Institutional Title IX Coordinator may impose the following sanctions on the Guilty Party:

-1. Completion of mandatory harassment or other trainings deemed appropriate by the Institutional Title IX Coordinator;
+1. Completion of mandatory harassment or other training deemed appropriate by the Institutional Title IX Coordinator;

 2. No-contact notices, trespass notices, or other protective measures; and/or